andrewzhurov/grid-wallet-poc/README.md

 # grID Wallet POC

-This is a Proof-of-Concept of a KERI Wallet for local-first environment, testing an approach of Group AID management via a Hashgraph/Blocklace/Merkle-DAG of device communication and a [distributed consensus algorithm](https://github.com/andrewzhurov/hashgraph), run locally by each peer.
+This is a Proof-of-Concept of a KERI Wallet for local-first environment, testing an approach of Group AID management via a Hashgraph/Blocklace/Merkle-DAG of device communication and a [distributed consensus algorithm](https://andrewzhurov.github.io/hashgraph/), run locally by each peer.

 Note: there are plenty of mocked things.
 No signing is done aside from DIDComm messages.
 A makeshift KERI-like impl is in use.
 Not a production-lined project, but a testbed for ideas.

-AID<->AID communication is presently facilitated by DIDComm, this repo makes use of [DIDComm](https://github.com/decentralized-identity/didcomm-demo).
+AID<->AID communication is presently facilitated by [DIDComm](https://github.com/decentralized-identity/didcomm-demo).
 In theory, isn't a hard dependency, some sort of a mailbox is desired.

 POC features: